-Until early in 2020, the Township had an elected Tax Collector who collected the township property taxes for Upper Uwchlan Township.
+Until early 2020, the Township had an elected Tax Collector who collected the township property taxes for Upper Uwchlan Township.
 The Tax Collector is responsible for mailing the tax bills, collecting the receipts, maintaining records of each property owner's payment status, remitting tax payments to the Township and filing monthly reports of his collections with the Township Treasurer.
-The tax collector provides the Township with a monthly list of refunds due to property owners due to overpayments.
-The Township remits refunds to property owners.